magomimmo/modern-cljs/doc/tutorial-02.md

 ```

 This is a standard CLJ REPL defaulted to the `boot.user`
 namespace.
-From here we launch a browser based CLJS REPL (bREPL) as
+From here we can launch a browser based CLJS REPL (bREPL) as
 follow:

 ```cljs